Staff Development Online Series:

 Modes of Completion

 Participants take a pre-quiz, work through the video materials, and take the post-quiz for a module.
-If they score at least 70% on the post quiz for a given module, they get a digital badge and a Certificate of Completion for that module.
+If you score at least 70% on the post-quiz for a given module, you get a Certificate of Completion for that module.

 OR

-Participants take the pre-quiz, work through the video materials, and take the post-quiz for every module.
-In addition, they complete a written assignment for the series.
-If they score at least 70% on each post-quiz for a given module and submit a satisfactory written assignment for the series, they get a digital badge and a Certificate of Completion (with Honours) for that series, as well as an In-house, HRO staff development credit.
+Participants take the pre-quiz, work through the video materials, and take the post-quiz.
+In addition, you complete a written assignment.
+If you score at least 70% on each post-quiz for a given module and submit a satisfactory written assignment, you get a Certificate of Completion (with Honours) for that module.

 Course Information

-3-6 hours for the six module series and the written reflection (i.e., ~0.5+ hour per module without the written reflection).
+Study hours: 3-6 hours for the six-module series and the written reflection (i.e., ~0.5+ hour per module without the written reflection).

-*Participants can enroll anytime during a semester or the summer term and work at their own pace but typically are expected to complete the module by the end of the semester or the summer term.
+Participants can enroll anytime during Semester A and B. They work at their own pace to complete the module by the end of the semester B.